Iamsakeeb10/amol-tracker-flutter/DEVELOPMENT_GUIDE.md

 ### Empty states

-- S-15: New user with no logs, no friends
+- New user with no logs
-- Empty leaderboard (no group yet)
+- Empty leaderboard (no logs yet today)
 - Empty notifications list

 ### Midnight lock

 - On app launch: check if today's Hijri date matches last log date
-- If log already submitted today → show read-only home with "Logged ✓"
+- If log already submitted → show read-only home with "Logged ✓"
 - No editing after submission

 ### Error handling